-How Long Does It Take to Recover from a Ransomware Attack: Impact and Recovery Phases
+How Long Does It Take to Recover from a Ransomware Attack?

-According to a Statista survey, the average recovery time after a ransomware attack is 22 days.
-However, this time can vary from only a few days to several months.
-The timeframe for ransomware recovery depends on several variables such as type of encryption, forensic investigation process, and system building.
+The timeframe for ransomware recovery depends on several variables, such as the type of encryption, the forensic investigation process, and the system building.
+According to a Statista survey, the average recovery time (downtime) after a ransomware attack is 24 days.
+However, this time can vary from a few days to several months.

 Variables of recovery time after a ransomware attack